 As we teach in our classes, it doesn’t serve you to be an expert, but it does serve you to be an educated consumer.

-As an office facility project begins – a plan needs to be created to see it to the end.
-There are key items that need to be completed at a critical date along the way and before other tasks are started.
+When your project begins, a plan needs to be created to see it to the end.
+There are key items that need to be completed at critical dates along the way before other tasks can be started.
 We call this the critical path.
-To manage this critical path and the multitude of tasks and critical dates in design and construction, CrossFields, as do many such companies, use a GANTT chart to identify the time line to successfully complete a project.
-Each GANTT chart has a goal end date with all the key tasks, their start and stop date, goal duration and their connection to each other.
+To manage this critical path and the multitude of tasks and critical dates in design and construction, we use a GANTT chart to identify the time line needed to successfully complete a project.
+Each GANTT chart has a goal end date along with all the key tasks, their start and stop date, goal duration and their connection to each other.

-To make this process more manageable, we developed a 5 phase system for the Chiropractor to break down (into manageable parts the process of building or remodeling a Chiropractic office.
-Each phase has defined goals and tasks to be completed before moving to the next phase.)
+To make it more manageable, we have developed a 5 phase system for the Chiropractor to break down the process into parts.
+Each phase has defined goals and tasks to be completed before moving to the next phase.
 This framework ensures a manageable and cost effective timeline approach to this major event.

-This first step is where you fully develop and gain clarity of your vision for your future office, your expansion, or the change you want to make to your current practice.
-This is where you make decisions such as the services you will provide or change and the goal number of patients you would like to treat or increase to each week.
-You will set a target date to open and determine the milestones you need to achieve to meet this opening date.
+This first 6 months should be spent on what we call the Vision Phase.
+This is where you fully develop and gain clarity of your vision.
+You should also make general practice decisions such as the services you will provide or change as well as the goal number of patients you would like to treat each week.
+You will also set a target date to open and determine the milestones you need to achieve in order to meet this opening date.

 This is a good time to start looking at financing your practice and your credit worthiness.

-You should allow about six months for the vision phase starting at least 18 months prior and is completed within 12 months prior to opening.
+You should allow about six months for the vision phase, finishing at 12 months prior to your goal opening day.

-In this second step you define the parameters and goals of your new facility.
-A business plan is established or revised at this time.
+In this second step, you will define the parameters and goals of your new facility.
+Your business plan is established or revised at this time.
 Detailed financial planning is done, including plans for up-front and ongoing expenses.
-You will review ideas for marketing campaigns and if your practice is new (or you are making a major change) you will define your company name, logo and graphics.
+You will review ideas for marketing campaigns and if your practice is new (or you are making a major change) you will define your company name, logo, and graphics.

-Determining your desired city, if new, and what other businesses you may want to be located near is another crucial part of this phase.
+Determining your desired city, if needed, and what other businesses you may want to be located near is another crucial part of this phase.

-From our facility side, you should know how much space you need and why, and a conceptual vision for the aesthetic image of your space.
-You should also start educating yourself of leasing office space and how Tenant Improvement Allowance can affect your building costs.
+From a facility side, you should know how much space you need and why, and a conceptual vision for the aesthetic image of your space.
+You should also start educating yourself on leasing office space and how Tenant Improvement Allowance can affect your building costs.

-This phase is typically started at least 12 months prior to opening your office and should be completed nine (9) months prior to opening.
+This phase is typically takes 3 months, starting at least 12 months prior to opening your office.

-The fourth step is where you create design and documentation for your new facility and begin to prepare for your opening.
-Personnel interviews will be done during this time, as well as vendors.
-Your marketing campaign will include press releases for your soft opening day and your grand opening in the near future.
-Your online marketing will need to be executed.
+The fourth step is where you create the design and documentation for your new facility and begin to prepare for your opening.
+Personnel interviews will be done during this time.
+You will also interview and select all vendors.
+Your marketing campaign will usually begin at this time, including press releases for your soft opening day and your grand opening in the near future.

 The fifth and final stage of building a new Chiropractic office is construction itself, as well as all the tasks needed to complete your facility for opening.

 This includes training your personnel and arranging for delivery of your office and Chiropractic equipment.
 It includes finishing construction to receive your Certificate of Occupancy, and then installing the furnishings and equipment and making sure all systems are working in preparation for your opening.

-This phase can last two (2) weeks to sixteen (16) weeks dependent upon the level of detail and work to complete the construction, with a raw, undeveloped space requiring the most time.
-We suggest you plan a week for furnishing and equipment installation prior to your soft opening date in which you start to see patients.
-We always suggest about four (4) additional weeks after your soft opening to work out the processes before your grand opening event.
+This phase can last between 2 to 16 weeks dependent upon the level of detail and work to complete the construction.
+For example, a raw, undeveloped space will require the most time.
+At minimum, you should plan a week for furnishing and equipment installation prior to your soft opening date in which you start to see patients.
+Additionally, we always suggest about 4 additional weeks after your soft opening to work out the processes before your grand opening event.